Geological history of Borneo: Subduction model

-Late Ceneozoic Magmatism and the Mount Kinabalu intrusion
+Late Cenozoic Magmatism and the Mount Kinabalu intrusion

 Dating and defining the history of the Mount Kinabalu granitic intrusion faces many challenges due to the high erosion, difficult access through relief and rainforests, difficult to define boundaries and alteration.
 The general geology of southeast Asia during the Cenozoic is not well defined making the reconstruction of geological events leading to Borneo's current setting an interesting point of study.

 Mount Kinabalu is in Sabah, northeast Borneo and is 4095 m high.
 It was intruded at the same time as other Late Cenozoic magmatism that occurred in the South China Sea.
 The Mount Kinabalu intrusion is a laccolith where intrusion of magma pushes up into the stratigraphy.
 The sediments in the overlying stratigraphy have been deformed as a result of this pluton style intrusion.
 The Mount Kinabalu intrusion is a laccolith style pluton that caused the deformation of sediments overlying the intrusion.
 It intruded between 7.85Ma and 7.22Ma into shallow depths of less than 12 km splitting the overlying sediments from the underlying ultramafic basement rocks.
 Other magmatism in Borneo during the Late Cenozoic include intrusive and extrusive in Sarawak, the Semporna Volcanics of Eastern Sabah and in Kalimantan.